 Unfortunate Implications... where do we begin?
-For starters, the word "grovel" has very sinister connotations for West Indians, most of whom are descendants of slaves.
-On top of that, Greig was a white South Africannote who left for England when he was 19... at a time when apartheid was a major political issue throughout the world.
+For starters, the word "grovel" has very sinister connotations for West Indians, many of whom are descendants of slaves (especially true in the English-speaking Caribbean, which the Windies team represents).
+On top of that, Greig was a white South Africannote who left for England when he was 19 who made his remarks at a time when apartheid was a major political issue throughout the world.

 The Windies swept the series 3–0.
 Greig kept a sense of humour; during the last Test, he pretended to crawl in to the batting crease on hands and knees.
 Nonetheless, he never lived the comment down until his death in 2012.

 In the early '80s, Australian footballer John Burke pushed over an umpire and attacked a spectator.
 He was given a ten year suspension, effectively ending his career, but the footage has been circulating ever since.
 Commentator "Slug" Jordan's "He's done well, the boy" in response to the incident hasn't helped.
 Other Aussie Rules examples include Jeff Potter (the guy who had his handpass intercepted by Barry Breen in the 1966 grand final) and Graeme Jenkin (the guy who Alex Jesaulenko took his famous mark over in the 1970 Grand Final).

 Tiger Woods is probably better known these days for his now-infamous rampant infidelity than he is for playing golf.
 This may have something to do with the fact that since news broke on the scandal his game took a serious nosedive.